+Your adventure on the Piast trail would not be complete without a visit to Gniezno, the dynasty's stronghold lying just 50km west of Poznań that many consider to be Poland's legendary capital.
 Young families browsing the list of sights in Poland's first capital may be dissuaded by the abundance of churches and archaeological museums that can test the patience of young children.
 However, there is more to Gniezno than just dry ecclesiastical tourism.
-The Museum of the Origins of the Polish State does a great job of making early Piast history more accessible to children of a school age, with plenty of bits and pieces to push and pull, as well as guides donning a helmet, sword and shield to make the experience all the more whacky!
-Out on the picturesque cobblestone streets, there's many more landmarks that help bring the history of Gniezno to life.
+The Museum of the Origins of the Polish State does a great job of making early Piast history more accessible to children of school age, with plenty of bits and pieces to push and pull, as well as guides donning a helmet, sword and shield to make the experience all the more whacky!
+Out on the picturesque cobblestone streets, there are many more landmarks that help bring the history of Gniezno to life.
 Trakt Królewski (ENG: The Royal Trail) refers to the various monuments of Polish kings, specifically the first 5 of the Piast monarchs who were coronated here.
 Accompanying these fantastic statues you will also find a band of rabbits scattered around the place, taking on other historical characters, and a bunch of 'development models' of Gniezno, showing the layout of the city as it was in times past.
 All these landmarks have been incorporated into a fun mobile app called Królika Goń (ENG: Rabbit Chase) which you can download from the iOS App Store or Google Play.
 For more on this, read our article: Gniezno with Kids!